AminahAsif/MotionCanvas/README.md

 * **Save Canvas:** Navigate to the save icon in the virtual menu to export the canvas as a high-resolution `.png`.

 ---
+**Authors & Contributions**

+This project is the result of a collaborative effort:

+Amina Asif
+Usman Mallana

+Both contributors jointly designed the gesture-recognition logic, state-machine architecture, and virtual UI system presented in this repository.